Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management)

 The dairy industry lobbied intensively for bills C-202 and C-282.

-Opposition came from industries that are competitive internationally, and that rely on access to international markets (including beef, cereals, and canola), who argued that the bill sets a bad protectionist precedent for a country reliant on trade.
+Opposition came from industries that are competitive internationally and that rely on access to international markets including beef, cereals, and canola.
+They argued that the bills would set a bad protectionist precedent for a country reliant on trade.

-Trade experts say the protection afforded by Bill C-202 is unprecedented, since no other country prohibits its government from including specific commodities in trade negotiations.
+Trade experts say the protection afforded by the act is unprecedented, since no other country prohibits its government from including specific commodities in trade negotiations.